titomor/NLog.Couchbase/README.md

 Make sure you have a bucket (aka database name) created in couchbase with a password set up.

-Specify in the configuration source attribute what's the NLog source (Parameters, Properties, None = Layout) of the information to store in the Couchbase bucket.
+Specify in the configuration source attribute what's the NLog source for the document (Parameters, Properties, None = Layout) to store in the Couchbase bucket.
 You can use the following NLog method if you intend to log your messages as JSON objects (MyBucketLog class):

 ```C#
      logger.Log<MyBucketLog>(LogLevel.Info, myBucketLogInstance);
 ```

-Specify the format that will be used to serialize the data into Couchbase bucket, e.g., if it should be stored as JSON or Default (text).
+Specify the document format that will be used to serialize the data into Couchbase bucket, e.g., if it should be stored as JSON or Default (text).

 Example: